Fire Down Below (1957 film): Plot

-After the Korean War, Americans Tony and Felix own a tramp boat, the Ruby, which they use for small-scale smuggling around the Caribbean, along with a third crewman, Jimmy Jean.
-One day their bartender contact, Miguel, introduces them to an American businessman who has been enjoying the company of beautiful but passport-less European goddess Irena.
+After the Korean War, Americans Tony and Felix own a tramp boat, the Ruby, which they use for small-scale smuggling around the Caribbean, along with a crewman, Jimmy Jean.
+One day their bartender contact, Miguel, introduces them to an American businessman who has been enjoying the company of beautiful but passport-less European goddess, Irena.
 He has to return to Detroit, but wants to arrange for her to get to another island.
 They are reluctant, but $1,200 proves very tempting.

 On the voyage, Tony starts falling in love with her.
-Knowing the kind of woman she is, Felix does his best to protect his partner by warning Irena to stay away from Tony.
+Knowing the kind of woman she is, Felix does his best to protect him by warning Irena to stay away from Tony.
 However, Felix starts falling for her himself.
 When she disembarks, Tony goes with her, ending his partnership with Felix.

 Tony visits a drunk Felix and offers a final job together, but Felix rejects the offer, feeling hurt by his friend's abandonment, and warns that Irena will leave him.
-Though Jimmy brushes it off.
+Jimmy brushes the warning off.

 Tony and Jimmy Jean take on a shady job, but are intercepted by the authorities.
-They have to abandon ship and swim to a nearby island to avoid arrest.
+They abandon ship and swim to an island to avoid arrest.
 Tony takes a job on a cargo ship to get back to Irena.
 He also plans to kill Felix, correctly suspecting that his former partner tipped off the customs agents to get rid of the competition for Irena.
-However, while Tony is away, she goes to Felix and confesses that she loves him.
+While Tony is away, she goes to Felix and confesses that she loves him.

 After a collision, Tony is trapped below deck under a girder, with time running out – the ship is aflame and carrying a highly explosive cargo.
 Doctor Sam Blake offers the only way out, by amputating Tony's trapped legs, but Tony would rather die.
 Felix goes aboard and stays with him.
 An explosion frees Tony from the wreckage, and Felix carries him to safety.

 After Tony has recovered, he confronts Felix and Irena in a bar.
 It is there Tony realises that Irena loves Felix and not him, leaving him to walk away and cut his losses by saying, "Some days you win, some days you lose."